primer/design/.github/contributing.md

 You can set both `top` and `side` nav keys; in fact, we do this in `pages/design/tools/index.mdx` so that it's listed in the top nav _and_ so that its children are listed whenever you're in that section.
 (We exclude pages with `meta.nav.top === true` from being side nav listings.)

 ### Link text
-The link text will always be either the page's `meta.displayName` export or the filename.
-So if you see a nav link with a filename as its text (e.g. `design/tools/sketch.mdx`), be sure to add a `meta` export by adding this line to the bottom of your [MDX] or JS file:
+The link text will be the page's `meta.displayName` export.
+If you see a nav link with a filename as its text (e.g. `design/tools/sketch.mdx`), it's probably missing the `meta` export, which you can add to the bottom of your [MDX] or JS file:

 ```js
 export const meta = {displayName: 'Link text'}